Tanq16/blog_site/_posts/homelab/2024-08-10-homelab-leantime.md

 mkdir -p $HOME/leantime/{puserfiles,userfiles,plugins}
 ```

-With the directories ready, the service can be now started with the following Dockge stack template ->
+With the directories ready, the service can be now started with the following Dockge stack template &rarr;

 ```yaml
 version: "3.8"